-The project under the Committee's consideration addresses whether and when agencies should adopt rules setting forth the procedures the agencies follow when engaging in informal rulemaking.
+The project under the Committee's consideration addresses whether and when agencies should adopt rules setting forth the agencies' procedures for informal rulemaking.
 These procedures can include internal approval requirements for proposed rules, minimum comment periods, requirements for ex ante and ex post review, and protocols for submitting sensitive information, among other subjects.
-The project does not seek to dictate the precise types of rulemaking procedures agencies should adopt, but it does explore the potential costs and benefits of a single rule or set of rules that sets forth an agency's informal rulemaking practices.
+The project does not seek to dictate the precise types of rulemaking procedures agencies should adopt, but it does explore the potential costs and benefits of a single rule or set of rules setting forth an agency's informal rulemaking practices.

-This memorandum frames the key issues for the Committee and, in its appendixes, identifies existing agency rules on rulemakings and reproduces several of them in full.
+This memorandum frames the key issues for the Committee and, in its appendices, identifies existing agency rules on rulemakings and reproduces several of them in full.
 It does not endorse any particular agency's rule.